ibm-cloud-docs/openshift/openshift_encrypt.md

 **Can I use all the features of the KMS provider with my cluster?**<br>
 Review the following known limitations:
-* Customizing the IP addresses that are allowed to connect to your {{site.data.keyword.keymanagementservicefull}} instance is not supported.
+* Customizing the IP addresses that are allowed to connect to your {{site.data.keyword.keymanagementserviceshort}} instance is not supported.

 <br />